 Checklist Questions Yes/No/Briefly describe Is this likely to result in a significant impact?
 Yes/No/Why?
 23. Are there areas within or around the location which are densely populated or built-up, that could be affected by the Project?
-The area and land use of the receiving environment is consistent with the proposed development, that is, open spaces for recreation and amenity, which permits sports clubs and/or facilities in principle.
+The area and land use of the receiving environment is chiefly residential.
+This is consistent with the proposed co-location of the proposed development, which will protect and/or improve Local Centres in the area.
 The proposed development is not foreseen to impact the receiving environment.
 No. 24.
 Are there any areas within or around the location which are occupied by sensitive land uses e.g., hospitals, schools, places of worship, community facilities, that could be affected by the Project?
-The proposed development is located in a relatively built up area with residential dwellings and small businesses and services.
+The proposed development is located in a relatively built up area with residential dwellings, small businesses and community institutions including a church and a shopping complex.
 It is unlikely the construction phase of the development will result in any adverse effects given the very limited scale of construction activities to take place.
 The scale and the nature of the proposed development will not result in the likelihood of significant adverse effects.
-25. Are there any areas within or around the location which contain important, high quality or scarce resources e.g., groundwater, surface waters, forestry, agriculture, fisheries, tourism, minerals, that could be affected by the Project?
+25. Are there any areas within or around the location which contain important, high quality or scarce resources e.g., groundwater, surface waters, forestry, agriculture, fisheries, tourism, minerals, that could be Affected by the Project?
 There are no areas of scarce natural resources within or in the vicinity of the site.
 The proposed development is modest in nature, scale and extent.
-The site is underlain by a Locally Important Aquifer - Bedrock which is Moderately Productive only in Local Zones.
+The site is underlain by a designated Locally Important Aquifer ('Bedrock which is Moderately Productive only in Local Zones').
 The extent of excavation works carried out over the construction phase of the proposed development will not impact the groundwater regime.
 No. There will be no impacts on high quality or scarce natural resources.

 Checklist Questions Yes/No/Briefly describe Is this likely to result in a significant impact?
 Yes/No/Why?
 26. Are there any areas within or around the location which are already subject to pollution or environmental damage e.g., where existing legal environmental standards are exceeded, that could be affected by the Project?
 No historic activities have been identified which could have contributed to pollution or environmental damage on the site.
 No environmental damage has been identified at the site.
 The proposed development will not impact on any area affected by pollution or environmental damage and will not generate likely significant environmental effects which could cause any exceedance of environmental quality standards.
 27. Is the Project location susceptible to earthquakes, subsidence, landslides, erosion, flooding or extreme or adverse climatic conditions e.g., temperature inversions, fogs, severe winds, which could cause the Project to present environmental problems?
 The project is not susceptible to any natural disasters or adverse climatic conditions.
-OPW flood mapping indicates while the Poddle is at risk of flooding (1-in-a-10 chance of occurring or being exceeded in any given year), the flood extents do not extend to the proposed development site.
+The proposed development constitutes water compatible development under the Department of Environment, Heritage and Local Government guidelines entitled "The Planning System and Flood Risk Management, Guidelines for Planning Authorities" (2009) A review of OPW Flood Mapping indicates that the proposed development site is not at risk of flooding.
+No flood events within a 500m radius of the proposed development have been identified.
 OPW Flood Mapping indicates that the site is clear of any fluvial or coastal flood risk within the low, medium and high probability categories.
 There is no pluvial flooding information available for the site.
-Appropriate stormwater attenuation will be incorporated into the proposed development in accordance with Sustainable Drainage System principles and relevant standards and allowing for climate change considerations.
-The proposed development is not within the area of influence of any Seveso site.
-The siting of the proposed development in this location will not increase the risk or consequences of a major accident.
 No. The proposed development as designed and sited is not susceptible to natural disasters or major accidents.